-Angela realized she had a knack for marketing, and spent the next five years working with internet startups, Nile Rodgers’ record distribution label, clothing brands, and launching Eminem’s clothing line Shady Limited.
-Yee decided her ideal position would be merging her love of marketing with her love of music, and that was when her industry relationships and stellar work reputation placed her in a position to get hired at Sirius Satellite Radio.
-While looking for job opportunities online, she saw the company was hiring in their marketing department and immediately called Paul Rosenberg, the head of Shady Records.
-She knew they were launching Shade 45 at Sirius and he would be able to at least get her an interview.
+Angela realized she had a knack for marketing, and spent the next five years working with internet startups, Nile Rodgers’ “Sumthing Else” distribution label, and clothing brands, including the launch of Eminem’s line Shady Limited.
+Yee decided her ideal position would be merging her love of marketing with her love of music, and consequently her industry relationships and stellar work reputation led her to Sirius XM Satellite Radio.
+After an audition, she was offered the co-host position on the Cipha Sounds Effect morning show followed by the opportunity to create her own morning show: The Morning After with Angela Yee.

 Angela continued to grind tirelessly at Shade 45, providing a platform for unsigned artists with her segment “Don’t Quit Your Day Job,” where artists like Drake, Machine Gun Kelly, and Big Krit were showcased before signing to major labels.
 She conducted standout interviews with Eminem, Nicki Minaj, Chris Rock, Birdman, 50 Cent, TI, and Wiz Khalifa among many others.
 Her talent and work ethic did not go unnoticed and several radio stations in different markets began contacting Angela Yee.
 After six years at Sirius XM, she decided to take a risk and accept a position at a station that was the underdog in radio’s number one market: New York City’s Power 105.1.